Public spaces

 Why this is a focus for us

-In support of Sustainable Sydney 2030–2050 Continuing the Vision for city spaces that are connected, safe and attractive, we have looked at Gehl’s ideas of creating a stronger ‘coherence between the life lived and the planned or existing building structures’.
+In support of Sustainable Sydney 2030–2050 Continuing the Vision for city spaces that are connected, safe and attractive, we’ve looked at Jan Gehl’s ideas of creating a stronger ‘coherence between the life lived and the planned or existing building structures’.

-We know that public life needs to be at the top of our agenda and we are taking great care to accommodate for the people populating our cities - our residents.
+We know that public life needs to be at the top of our agenda and we’re taking great care to accommodate everyone who visits, works and lives in our city.

 Gehl Architects’ studies